Key Points:

 One of the largest dog breeds on our list is the Giant Schnauzer!
 As their name suggests, these are big dogs that make great companions.
 In addition to the fact that they’re intelligent, loyal, and very trainable, Giant Schnauzers do not shed in large amounts.

 For mild allergy sufferers, dander can be minimized by regular grooming and brushing.
-Without a doubt, if you’re looking for a hardworking, active, hypoallergenic dog, the Giant Schnauzer will be your best bet.
+If you’re looking for a hardworking, active, hypoallergenic dog, the Giant Schnauzer will be your best bet.

 10. Havanese

 The Havanese, with its cheerful demeanor and luxurious silky coat, is a true gem among hypoallergenic dogs.
-Despite their long locks, Havanese dogs are surprisingly low shedders, and with regular grooming, they’re an excellent choice for those with allergies.
+Despite their long locks, Havanese dogs are surprisingly low shedders.
+With regular grooming, they’re an excellent choice for those with allergies.

 11. Irish Water Spaniel